slatedocs/slate/source/includes/_product_data.md

 ### Fields

 Each `measurement` may have many `fields`.
 Each `field` represents a single stream of incoming data.
 Example of sensible fields could be:

 * current
 * voltage
 * temperature
+* product_logs

 ### Tags

 Values inside a `field` are differentiated by the `tags` on each point.
 Sensible `tags` could be:

 * product_imei
 * product_type_id